Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • herbs (celery, dill, parsley);

-Be sure to drink enough water during the day - 30 minutes before meals or 1.5-2 hours after.
+Be sure to drink enough water throughout the day - 30 minutes before meals or 1.5-2 hours after.

-It is forbidden to eat foods that can hold the stool together:
+It is forbidden to consume foods that can harden the stool:

 • fatty foods and dishes, including meat;